-Feeling down, nervous, anxious, or stressed out?
+Are you feeling down, nervous, anxious, or stressed out?
 Is your first reaction to light up a cigarette?
 Maybe you’re one of those hard-working, deadline-driven people who smoke cigarettes to calm down.
-If so, you may be a stress smoker.
+If this sounds like you, you may be a stress smoker.

-Many who smoke do so because they believe it calms them down.
-This is because nicotine is a mood-altering drug.
-When inhaled, it may seem to smolder feelings of frustration, anger, and anxiety, the subjective effects of stress.
+Many people who smoke do so because they believe it calms them down.
+This is because nicotine is a mood-altering drug and it seems to smolder feelings of frustration, anger, and anxiety when it’s inhaled.

-The Cleveland Clinic explains that while smoking may make people believe that they feel calmer, it actually increases the level of stress on your body and causes the following negative reactions:
+However, the Cleveland Clinic explains that while smoking may make you think you feel calmer, it actually increases the level of stress in your body and causes the following negative reactions:

 - tensed muscles

 - a decrease in oxygen available to the brain and body to facilitate healthy coping skills

 When you smoke, nicotine enters your bloodstream and travels to your brain, where it releases several neurotransmitters including dopamine, the primary reward chemical in the brain.
 The positive feelings you experience when dopamine is released are short-lived.
 Once the dopamine levels decrease, you’ll feel worse than before you lit up.

 In addition, smoking ultimately causes more stress.
 It takes a toll on your respiratory system and contributes to serious illness.
 These physical ailments may compound your feelings of stress.